codio/site/source/docs/public-private.html.markdown

 If you do not want your project to be visble to third parties, then you should make your project private.
 There are three ways to manage this

-- when you [create a project](/docs/console/creating) you will see the options for making the project Public or Private
+- When you [create a project](/docs/console/creating) you will see the options for making the project Public or Private
-- if you are in the IDE, then you can click on the [project menu](/docs/ide/project-menu) and select the Settings option
+- If you are in the IDE, then you can click on the [project menu](/docs/ide/project-menu) and select the Settings option
 - You will soon be able to click on the Public/Private icon and label in the Console in the Project box.
 This is not yet done but will magically start working soon.

 ## Private Projects & Paid Accounts